sorcal/hf-form/README.md

 # hf-form

+Made by Alexey Frolov (gsorcal@gmail.com)

-Page with a form.
+Page with a Mortgage calculator.
-After installing dependencies and running a project, the form will be available at http://localhost:5173/
+After installing dependencies (`npm install`) and running a project (`npm run dev`), the form will be available at http://localhost:5173/

 ## Recommended IDE Setup